 Peppers are frost-sensitive; harvest fruits before frost.
 If frost is expected, cover plants to protect from frost.
 In Arizona, it is possible for pepper plants to over-winter if weather is mild.

 Tip #6 for How to Grow Peppers: Be careful when handling peppers

 Peppers contain capsaicin, an oily compound that produces heat.
 The hotter the pepper, the more capsaicin the peppers contain.
 Use gloves when handling hot peppers; do not touch eyes or nose as capsaicin can burn skin.

 If a burn occurs, soak in milk or wash hands with dish soap in cool water.

 Tip #7 for How to Grow Peppers: Enjoy the harvest!

-Harvested peppers can be stored on the counter for several days, or in a plastic bag in the refrigerator for about 2 weeks.
+Harvested peppers can be stored on the counter for a day or two.

 There are as many different ways to enjoy and prepare peppers as there are varieties of peppers.
 Peppers are delicious eaten fresh, roasted, or stuffed.
 Preserve extras by drying, freezing, or pickling.